rustyeddy/rustyeddy.com/content/iot-project/_index.md

 of services.

 The _Ring Doorbell_ is a popular example of an IoT enhanced product.
-It allows you to see and talk to somebody on your pourch when you are a thousand miles away or in your bathroom.
+It allows you to see and talk to somebody on your porch when you are a thousand miles away or in your bathroom.

 The _Nest_ thermometer learns exactly what temperature you want your